section-engineering-education/engineering-education/articles/how-serverless-architecture-can-impact-the-future-of-ai-and-ml-industries/index.md

   It allows the developer to focus on other tasks while the system automatically readjusts itself according to the scope.
 With Autoscaling, developers can be more flexible and make changes on the run, eliminating the need for storage prediction.

-### Tips to Build Serverless Machine Learning Model
+### Tips to build Serverless Machine Learning model

 The following steps demonstrate one approach developers can use to build serverless computing and AI:

-- **Collect Data**
+- **Collect data**

   At this stage, information is gathered as much as possible then stored.
-The more information gathered, the better the ability of the ML system ability to make enhanced predictions.
+The more information gathered, the better the ability of the ML system to make enhanced predictions.
 To avoid code imbalances, a developer must ensure that the same amount of data is collected for each class.

-- **Preprocess Data**
+- **Preprocess data**

   This step revolves around two main aspects:

-  -  *Good quality data* - The data should be thoroughly checked and irrelevant parts must be eliminated to avoid any interference in the future.
+  - *Good quality data*: the data should be thoroughly checked and irrelevant parts must be eliminated to avoid any interference in the future.
-  -  *The data should not be too big* - You should adjust the size of the data so that a single instance can process the data without being overwhelmed.
+  - *The data should not be too big*: you should adjust the size of the data so that a single instance can process the data without being overwhelmed.

-- **Label Data**
+- **Label data**

   It is a crucial step yet time-consuming.
 In the entire timeline of the machine learning project, data labeling takes about 25% of the time.
 The main objective is to ensure that the model is trained on legit examples with appropriate labels.

   The labeled data shows that information pieces have been marked, and the model can predict what a developer wants.

-- **Deploy the Model**
+- **Deploy the model**

   It is the last step of the AI development process, where the system is made available for offline and online prediction.
 Then the developer inspects the AI Platform Prediction, where all the model versions and model resources are stored.
 Lastly, the developer has to connect the local model version to the models stored in the cloud.

-### Use Cases of AI and ML Models on a Serverless Architecture
+### Use cases of AI and ML models on a Serverless architecture
 AI has taken over today's life, making it easier by revolutionizing automation and improving the business environment.

-Below are some use cases for machine learning algorithms on serverless architecture that makes the tasks easier and the data to be more precise:
+Below are some use cases for machine learning algorithms on serverless architecture that makes the tasks easier and the data more precise:

 - **Making customer suggestions**

   Applications that use GPS gather customer data such as location and consumer behavior to predict and provide personalized suggestions on their preferences or next purchase.
-AI determines the frequency of notifications and comes up with the number of suggestions that app users may tolerate and enjoy before turning them off.
-Thus, it enhances the user experience and assures that customers find the content helpful.
+AI determines the frequency of notifications and comes up with several suggestions that the app users may tolerate and enjoy before turning them off.
+It enhances the user experience and assures that customers find the content helpful.

 - **Risk assessment**

-  AI models can be used to determine whether a given customer is financially viable to increase their purchasing power.
-First, the system will assess their credit history, account information, and any other requirement as appropriate.
+  AI models can determine whether a customer is financially viable to increase their purchasing power.
+First, the system will assess their credit history, account information, and any other requirement.
 Then the system concludes whether to proceed with a transaction or freeze it until the previous bills have been covered.

 - **Logistics**

-  The essential parts of logistics are observing the routes and establishing traffic overloads and how they impact customers.
+  The essential parts of logistics are observing the routes and establishing traffic overloads and how they affect customers.
 AI assesses the routes and recommends alternatives to assist the business to make informed decisions and improve customer experience.

 - **Personalized content**